mr-guard/dayz-server-manager/README.md

     * No need to use RDP for common tasks
   * Displays various metrics (player count, CPU/RAM usage)
   * Read Server Logs (RPT, ADM, Script Log)
+  * Shows player and vehicle position on a map
+  * allows you to edit your types.xml in the browser
 * REST API
   * Secured by basic auth
   * Fetch various infos, metrics